 How to Fix the “Destination Folder Already Exists” WordPress Error

 First of all, back up your site.
+If your host doesn’t provide backups, we recommend installing one of the most popular WordPress backup plugins.
 Whenever you fiddle with the files for your site, it’s always prudent to have an immediate backup you can restore if something goes wrong.

 The easiest way to bypass the “destination folder already exists” error is to press the Replace Current with Uploaded button when the message pops up.
 Doing so will overwrite any existing files and folders, finishing the installation like normal.